 How Does a KDS Improve Your Operations?

-Have you seen increased productivity, streamlined workflows, and better processes overall?
+Have you seen increased productivity, streamlined workflows, and better processes overall from your KDS?

-Do you have any stories about how the kitchen display system streamlined front of house and back of house operations?
+Do you have any stories about how kitchen display systems have helped optimize the use of your restaurant point of sale and/or streamlined front of house and back of house operations?
 (Really, it's a "one-house" system now.)